CodeWithTamim/NasaCircleImageView/readme.md

 circleImageView.setBorderWidth(10f) // 10f for 10 pixels
 ```

-### Thanks for reading the documentation, I'm `Tamim`, I made this library and I'm the one who was helping you throughout the documentation :)
-### If the library helped you out then please give it a start and share with your dev friends !
-The project is open for contrubution so if you have any fixes or new feature enhancement then just fork it then make your changes create a new brach and then just hit a pull request.
+---

-## Thank you guys for your love and support
+## Contributions and Support

-## If you have any queries or need help then just open a issue or  <a href="mailto:tamimh.dev@gmail.com">mail me</a>
+If **Nasa Circle Image View** helped you, consider giving it a ⭐️ and sharing it with fellow developers.
+Contributions are welcome!
+Feel free to fork the project, make your changes, and submit a pull request.

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for more details.

+---

+Thank you for using **Nasa Circle Image View**!
+I’m **Tamim**, the creator of this library.
+If you have any questions or need further assistance, feel free to [open an issue](https://github.com/CodeWithTamim/NasaCircleImageView/issues) or [email me](mailto:tamimh.dev@gmail.com).